Class AstronomicalCalculator

 • getDefault

 Returns the default class for calculating sunrise and sunset.
-This is currently the NOAACalculator, but this may change.
+This is currently the more accurate NOAACalculator, but this may change in the future.

 Returns:

 AstronomicalCalculator the default class for calculating sunrise and sunset.
-In the current implementation the default calculator returned is the NOAACalculator.
+In the current implementation the default calculator returned is the more accurate NOAACalculator.

 • getCalculatorName